 It can sometimes be difficult to know what to do when pain is experienced.
 For those people who feel they just do not have the time to see their General Practitioner, they are likely to at least postpone a visit to their doctor, until the pain becomes less bearable, or simply wait in the hope the pain will disappear without intervention.

 The health of the testes can be put in jeopardy by a condition that starts with pain.
-A sudden and painful swelling in the testicles can be the sign of a condition called testicular torsion.
+A sudden and painful swelling in a male’s testicles can be the sign of a condition called testicular torsion.
 This is where the blood supply to a testicle is interrupted.